sheleoni/nextJS-server-components-performance-optimization/README.md

 (b) Render `<button onCLick={postData}>` on a client component and its children in a server component WITH the images: ([PR](https://github.com/sheleoni/nextJS-server-components-performance-optimization/pull/1))

-Both branches render a button that contains two `<Images>` and some text.
+Both branches render a button that contains two `<Image />`s and some text.
 Upon click, it will POST data to a dummy API.

 (c) Client component renders the entire button WITHOUT the images: ([PR](https://github.com/sheleoni/nextJS-server-components-performance-optimization/pull/2))